Leadership starts with you.

-The Office of Student Leadership, Involvement, and Civic Engagement (SLICE) offers many opportunities for Carnegie Mellon students to invest in their development as a leader.
-Throughout the year, we provide overnight retreats, workshops and trainings, one-on-one consulting with student leaders, and interactive experiences to spark conversation on leadership topics.
+The Office of Student Leadership, Involvement, and Civic Engagement (SLICE) offers many opportunities for Carnegie Mellon students to invest in their development as a leader, including overnight retreats, workshops and trainings, one-on-one consulting and interactive experiences around leadership topics.

 Guiding Philosophy: Leadership Development

 At CMU, leadership development is a process by which a student explores themselves as an individual, gains an understanding of how to effectively navigate team and group dynamics, and grows their connection to community.
 As a student embraces more opportunities and reflects on their journey, they expand their worldview and become increasingly able to facilitate positive, responsible change.

 Understanding and exploring one’s self is essential.
 Reflection provides clarity in how changing values, social identities and experiences influence decisions and relationships.

 Learning how to effectively communicate with and embrace the values of others is key in the growth of a leader’s ability to navigate group dynamics and leverage strengths to work as an effective team.

 Exploration of a student’s many levels of community is important in their development as a leader.
 It provides context to create positive, responsible change.

 - Leadership is socially responsible, it impacts change on behalf of others.